How Blockchain Is Improving The Global Supply Chain

 - The intrinsic complexity of the blockchain and its associated learning curve.
 While the idea behind blockchain may be simple, effective implementation requires comprehensive training and support from blockchain pros in order to bring your team up to speed.
 Beyond the technical and educational requirements for staff and suppliers, you may also need to invest resources in gaining buy-in from upper management, who may prove resistant to the change without adequate information and persuasion.

-- Lack of organisational engagement.
+- Lack of organizational engagement.
 In order to be effective, blockchain solutions need complete and consistent engagement from all network participants.
-Everyone, from suppliers to staff, needs to follow established guidelines and conduct all transactions within the system to maximise its effectiveness (and avoid age-old problems such as invisible spend, logistics breakdowns, and invoice fraud).
+Everyone, from suppliers to staff, needs to follow established guidelines and conduct all transactions within the system to maximize its effectiveness (and avoid age-old problems such as invisible spend, logistics breakdowns, and invoice fraud).

 - The potential bottlenecks created by lagging tech.
 With Bitcoin, Ethereum, and other cryptocurrencies, blocks have to be “mined” to complete validation of the data they contain.
 This process can sometimes take more than a minute (or several minutes) per block.
 This complex function is inherent to the blockchain process, but may need to be streamlined in order for widespread adoption in a marketplace that’s always looking for speed as well as security.